phillipclapham/neuroweaver/README.md

 Your lab’s the same: play and rest, then watch.
 Did a glitch spark a fix?
 A fluke hand you a gem?
 Notice it—Rule 3’s Mental Model grows, mapping how life sneaks wins.
 Trust the twist—it’s not chaos; it’s your spark bending reality, and each sideways win is a high-five from life, building your confidence along the way.
 What sideways win’s winking at you?

-**Lab Tip**: Jot down the weird—spilled juice sparked a fix?
+**💡 Lab Tip**: Jot down the weird—spilled juice sparked a fix?
 That’s gold, lab rat!
 When you log the data, that's when you spot the wins.
 (Cognitive bias research—Kahneman, 2011.)

 #### **How?**